 You can go sailing!
 OK, that’s a bit tongue in cheek- this is about a favorite sailing destination, after all.
 And yes, we did our fair share of motorsailing and motoring there, too, but the sails on Totem had a LOT more use during a few months in the Sea of Cortez then they have in a year and a half in Southeast Asia.

 History lives here.
 From an anchorage you can spot the middens that are hallmarks of ancient settlements, long lost to memory.
 Walk around them and you can find arrowheads, heat-cracked stones, and more.

-Mexico didn’t show up as one of LOOK’s picks, and I think it deserves a spot.
+Mexico didn’t show up as one of of the picks on the LOOK campaign that prompted this post, and I think it deserves a spot.
 But check out their favorites: the list started out feeling a little predictable, then took a left turn with an entirely unexpected destination that grabbed my interest.
-No spoilers, you have to find out for yourself!
-And then, write back and tell me your favorite.
+No spoilers, find out for yourself!